lextm/blog/_posts/2011/2011-1-2-windows-xp-everywhere.md

 ---
+description: This post is about Windows XP used in Shanghai Metro system.
+excerpt_separator: <!--more-->
 layout: post
-title: "Windows XP Everywhere"
-description: "This post is about Windows XP used in Shanghai Metro system."
-tags: Windows
 permalink: /windows-xp-everywhere-eecd7661cc58
-excerpt_separator: <!--more-->
+tags: windows
+title: Windows XP Everywhere
 ---
 We all know that Windows XP is a great product.
 It is so great that sometimes you don't know its existence.
 <!--more-->